If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 We require a signed agreement, a 50% deposit, and any initial content you may have already (if applicable).

 The amount of time needed varies depending on the project type (e.g., a small icon set, an identity system, a large website overhaul, etc).
-We provide estimated timelines along with all our proposals.
+We provide estimated timelines along with all our estimates and proposals.

 Our studio is open 9 AM-6 PM EST, Monday through Friday.
 Our studio recognizes the following holidays and will be closed: MLK Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving (2 days), Christmas (2 days), New Years (2 days).
 Out of respect for our employees and their families, our studio does not respond to any form of communication outside of our business hours.
 Feel free to send emails at any time, we will happily respond in the next business day.